A once-in-a-lifetime event is unfolding before our eyes: Filipinos will elect a new set of national leaders amid a raging global pandemic.

 Any candidate should know that the media is a deciding factor in their campaign.
 A political aspirant’s first move is always to swing the media to their side.
 If you’re a reelectionist, you should start hiding your crimes under the carpet.

 This is why the critical press becomes a prime target during the elections.
 Officials bribe journalists with money or gifts to perfume their names in the papers.
 Politicians have embellished their weapons of threats and harassment for the journalists they cannot buy.
-And with social media becoming a new conduit between candidates and voters, officials have spawned massive disinformation that costumes its veracity.
+And with social media becoming a new conduit between candidates and voters, those in power have spawned massive disinformation campaigns that costumes its veracity.

 Impunity becomes more potent in the election theater.
-Journalists have known this to be true for the longest time because they themselves get caught in the crossfire of the electoral war.
+Journalists have known this to be true for the longest time because they often get caught in the crossfire of the electoral war.

 The Ampatuan Massacre, dubbed the single deadliest event for journalists in history, opened with Esmael Mangudadatu challenging Andal Ampatuan, Jr. in the gubernatorial race for Maguindanao.